robinovitch61/wander/README.md

 Alternatively, clone this repo, build from source with `cd <cloned_repo> && go build` , then move the binary to somewhere accessible in your `PATH`, e.g. `mv ./wander /usr/local/bin`.

+## Usage

+Run the app by running `wander` in a terminal.
+See `wander --help` and config section below for details.

 ## Configuration

 `wander` can be configured in a yaml file at `$HOME/.wander.yaml` or a file path passed to the `--config` argument.